vercas/Beelzebub/JEGUDIEL_SPECIFICATION.md

 §3 Virtual Memory
 ----------------------------------------------------------------------------------
-Hydrogen identity maps the first 64 GiB of physical memory using 2MB pages.
-The PDP and the 64 PDs for that mapping are located in physical memory as described in §2.
+Jegudiel identity-maps the first 32.5 TiB of physical memory using 1-GiB pages if available, otherwise 64 GiB using 2MB pages.
+The PDPT and the 64 PDs for that mapping are located in physical memory as described in §2.
+The PDs are recycled as PDPTs when 1-GiB pages are available.

 The kernel is mapped to the addresses given in its ELF64 binary.
 Additionally the kernel can specify locations in virtual memory to map the stacks, the info structures and the IDT/GDT to (see §6).
 All of these, the kernel binary, the stacks the info, and the IDT/GDT must not be explicitly mapped into low memory to avoid potential interference with identity mappings.

 §4 CPU and System State
 ----------------------------------------------------------------------------------
 ### §4.1 Registers and Stack
-When the CPU enters the kernel (both on the BSP and AP entry point), all general purpose registers are cleared to zero.
+When the CPU enters the kernel, all general purpose registers are cleared to zero.
 The stack pointer (RSP) points to the top of the CPU's virtual stack, if a virtual stack address is specified in the kernel header (see §6.1), or to the top of the CPU's physical stack otherwise.
-Each stack is 4kiB long.
+The stack is 12 KiB long.
+A dummy value is pushed onto the stack for alignment, according to the System V ABI, thus making the RSP at entry 8 bytes below the stack's top.

 The CS is 0x8 (kernel code), the DS/GS/FS/SS is 0x10 (kernel data, see §4.3).

 ### §4.2 Interrupt Descriptor Table
-The Interrupt Descriptor Table is loaded when the kernel is entered with a size of 256 entries (4kiB).
+The Interrupt Descriptor Table is loaded when the kernel is entered with a size of 256 entries (4 KiB).
 Its entries are configured as interrupt gates with a minimum DPL of 0x0 and a code segment of 0x8, i.e. kernel code (see §4.3).
-When a ISR entry table is specified in the kernel header (see §6.5) the ISR addresses for the entries are set accordingly; otherwise they are cleared to zero.
+The entries are to be filled by the kernel.
 When a virtual address for the IDT is specified (see §6.9), the IDT is mapped to and reloaded from that position.

 ### §4.3 Global Descriptor Table
-The global descriptor table is loaded when the kernel is entered with a size of 256 entries (4kiB).
-All entries except for the 2nd to 5th are cleared to zero.
+The global descriptor table is loaded when the kernel is entered with a size of 4 KiB.
+All entries except for the 1st to 6th are cleared to zero.
-The 2nd to 5th entries are configured to be code/data segments with a base of 0x0 and a limit of 0xFFFFFFFFFFFFFFFF (flat memory model) in long mode and differ as follows:
+The 1st to 6th entries are configured to be code/data segments with a base of 0x0 and a limit of 0xFFFFFFFFFFFFFFFF (flat memory model) in long mode and differ as follows:

-0x08: Kernel Code (DPL 0)<br />
+ 1. 0x08: Kernel Code (DPL 0)
-0x10: Kernel Data (DPL 0)<br />
+ 2. 0x10: Kernel Data (DPL 0)
-0x18: User Code (DPL 3)<br />
+ 3. 0x18: User Code, compatibility mode (DPL 3)
-0x20: User Data (DPL 3)<br />
+ 4. 0x20: User Data, compatibility (*?*) mode (DPL 3)
+ 5. 0x28: User Code, long mode (DPL 3)
+ 6. 0x30: User Data, long (*?*) mode (DPL 3)

 When a virtual address for the GDT is specified (see §6.9), the GDT is mapped to and reloaded from that position.
+It is up to the kernel to manage its GDT.

 ### §4.4 Syscall MSRs
 The syscall related MSRs are configured as follows: The STAR register specifies